Misty Programming Language:Functions

 A function literal may not be placed in a do loop.

-Functions can also be made with the def statement and record literals.
+Function objects can also be made with the def statement and record literals.

-Input List
+Parameter List

-input name optional_default
+parameter name optional_default

 optional_default "" space '|' space expression

-If the function is invoked with too few inputs, the missing values will get null.
-The |default operator is allowed in input lists, replacing null input values with values.
+If the function is invoked with too few parameters, the missing values will get null.
+The |default operator is allowed in parameter lists, replacing a null argument with a value from an expression.

 Body

-body paren_expression '{' statements disruption '}'
+body '{' statements disruption '}'

 disruption "" "disruption" statements